-Western Reserve Hospital offers a 3 year residency program in Podiatric Medicine and Surgery as outlined by the Council on Podiatric Medical Education.
+Western Reserve Hospital offers a 3 year residency program in Podiatric Medicine and Surgery with Reconstructive Rearfoot/Ankle Surgery as outlined by the Council of Podiatric Medical Education.
 The Western Reserve Hospital administration, Graduate Medical Education department, and podiatric faculty are committed to provide the necessary training and resources in the development of competent specialists in the field of podiatry.

 The mission of the Western Reserve Hospital Podiatric Medicine and Surgery residency program is to develop a competent physician, skilled in the practice of Podiatry and its associated surgical techniques.
 This is accomplished by meeting or exceeding educational goals and objectives through competency based, compassionate, patient-centered learning strategies.
 Western Reserve Hospital provides an opportunity to become academically and procedurally proficient through training in the operating room, outpatient clinics, and wound care centers.
 The ultimate goal of our training program is excellence in patient care, recognized by colleagues and patients alike.